Jacques, Hereditary Prince of Monaco

-Prince Jacques, Hereditary Prince of Monaco, Marquis of Baux (Jacques Honoré Rainier Grimaldi; born 10 December 2014), is the heir apparent to the Monegasque throne.
-He is the son of Prince Albert II and Princess Charlene, and twin brother of Princess Gabriella.
+Jacques, Hereditary Prince of Monaco, Marquis of Baux (Jacques Honoré Rainier Grimaldi; born 10 December 2014), is the heir apparent to the Monegasque throne.
+He is the son of Prince Albert II and Princess Charlene, and the twin brother of Princess Gabriella.
 He also holds the title of Marquis of Baux, which all the heirs apparent to the crown of Monaco have held since 1643.

 Birth and christening

-On 30 May 2014, it was announced that Princess Charlene was pregnant.
-After much speculation, it was confirmed, on 9 October 2014, that the couple was expecting twins by the end of the year.
-On 21 November 2014, the palace announced that each twin would have the right to a salvo of 21 cannon shots at birth from the Fort Antoine.
-In addition, church bells were to ring for fifteen minutes, followed by boat horns.
-The day would be declared a holiday.
-On 10 December 2014, Jacques was born at Monaco's Princess Grace Hospital Centre, two minutes after his sister Gabriella.
-Princess Charlene revealed that she chose the name Jacques, a name that is common in her homeland.
-The names Honoré and Rainier are common among previous rulers of Monaco.
+Jacques was born on 10 December 2014 at Monaco's Princess Grace Hospital Centre, two minutes after his sister, Princess Gabriella.
+He is the son of Prince Albert II and Princess Charlene.
+Charlene later explained that she chose the name Jacques because it is common in her homeland, and that his middle names, Honoré and Rainier, reflect long‑standing associations with previous rulers of Monaco.
 He received the title Marquis of Baux from his father.
-The twins were presented on 7 January 2015 which was declared a public holiday in Monaco.
+To mark the births, each twin was honoured with a salvo of 21 cannon shots from Fort Antoine, church bells rang for 15 minutes followed by boat horns, and the day was declared a public holiday.
+The twins were formally presented on 7 January 2015, which was also declared a public holiday in Monaco.
 Jacques and Gabriella were baptised at the Cathedral of Our Lady Immaculate in Monaco-Ville on 10 May 2015.
 His godparents are his distant cousins Christopher Le Vine Jr. and Diane de Polignac Nigra.
-At this occasion, he was awarded the Grand Cross of the Order of Grimaldi.
-A certified copy of this legal document is safeguarded in the Monaco cathedral, while another is at Bank of Monaco—Credit Suisse.
+At the ceremony, he was awarded the Grand Cross of the Order of Grimaldi.
+A certified copy of the legal document is safeguarded in the Monaco cathedral, while another is held at Bank of Monaco – Credit Suisse.